 After you receive your response letter from TREC approving you and directing you to the Candidate Information Brochure, you can schedule your exam with Pearson Vue.
 You will also receive direction on how to submit your fingerprints for review.
 You have one year from the date your application is filed to pass the examination.

 Step 6: Prepare for the exam

 By taking Kaplan’s world-renowned Exam Prep course, you will have no surprises on exam day.
-The Texas Real Estate Exam Prep program is available as a Live Class or video OnDemand Course.
+The Texas Real Estate Exam Prep program is available as a live online class or OnDemand video course.

 Step 7: Take the state exam